react-declarative/react-declarative/README.md

 ![meme](./meme.png)

-A React form builder which interfaces with a json endpoint to generate 12 column based nested grids with input fields and automatic state management.
-Json endpoint is typed by typescript (**IntelliSense** available).
-This tool is based on `material-ui` components so your app is going to look pretty on any device...
+A React form builder which interacts with a JSON endpoint to generate nested 12-column grids with input fields and automatic state management in a declarative style.
+Endpoint is typed by TypeScript guards (**IntelliSense** available).
+This tool is based on `material-ui` components, so your application will look beautiful on any device...

 ## Install